 Franz Ignaz Beck, Carl Stamitz, and the other court composers were interested in pushing boundaries.
 This Mannheim School developed the dramatic gestures and four-movement structure that would become the language of the classical symphony.

 Richter was somewhat more conservative, and it’s easy to hear that in this program.
 The Sinfonia in B major is a four-movement work, but the drama is somewhat understated.
 I had the same impression of the Sinfonia in G minor.
-Richter seems to building on Handel’s foundation.
+Richter seems to build on Handel’s foundation.

 The Oboe Concerto in G minor also sounds modeled on Baroque templates.
 The two trio sonatas, on the other hand, seemed more lively.
 If the sinfonias are post-Baroque, then the trios are pre-Classical.
 Wild dynamic contrasts are still missing, but there’s a natural and less formal expressiveness in these works.